kean/Nuke/README.md

 ### Data Loading and Caching

-Nuke has a basic built-in `DataLoader` class that implements `DataLoading` protocol.
-It uses [`Foundation.URLSession`](https://developer.apple.com/reference/foundation/nsurlsession) which is a part of the Foundation's [URL Loading System](https://developer.apple.com/library/content/documentation/Cocoa/Conceptual/URLLoadingSystem/URLLoadingSystem.html).
-Another part of it is [`Foundation.URLCache`](https://developer.apple.com/reference/foundation/urlcache) which provides a composite in-memory and on-disk cache for data.
-By default it is initialized with a memory capacity of 0 MB (Nuke only stores decompressed images in memory) and a disk capacity of 150 MB.
+A built-in `DataLoader` class implements `DataLoading` protocol and uses [`Foundation.URLSession`](https://developer.apple.com/reference/foundation/nsurlsession) to load image data.
+The data is cached on disk using a [`Foundation.URLCache`](https://developer.apple.com/reference/foundation/urlcache) instance which by default is initialized with a memory capacity of 0 MB (Nuke stores images in memory, not image data) and a disk capacity of 150 MB.

-> See [Image Caching Guide](https://kean.github.io/post/image-caching) to learn more about URLCache, HTTP caching, and more
+> See [Image Caching Guide](https://kean.github.io/post/image-caching) to learn more about image caching

-> If you'd like to use a third-party caching library check out [Third Party Libraries: Using Other Caching Libraries](https://github.com/kean/Nuke/blob/master/Documentation/Guides/Third%20Party%20Libraries.md#using-other-caching-libraries)
+> See [Third Party Libraries](https://github.com/kean/Nuke/blob/master/Documentation/Guides/Third%20Party%20Libraries.md#using-other-caching-libraries) guide to learn about how to use a custom data loader or cache

-Most developers either have their own networking layer, or use some third-party framework.
-Nuke supports both of these workflows.
-You can integrate a custom networking layer by implementing `DataLoading` protocol.
+Most developers either implement their own networking layer or use a third-party framework.
+Nuke supports both of those workflows.
+You can integrate your custom networking layer by implementing `DataLoading` protocol.

 > See [Alamofire Plugin](https://github.com/kean/Nuke-Alamofire-Plugin) that implements `DataLoading` protocol using [Alamofire](https://github.com/Alamofire/Alamofire) framework

-> If you'd like to use your own network layer see [Third Party Libraries: Using Other Networking Libraries](https://github.com/kean/Nuke/blob/master/Documentation/Guides/Third%20Party%20Libraries.md#using-other-networking-libraries)

 ### Memory Cache

-Nuke provides a fast in-memory `Cache` that implements `Caching` protocol.
-It stores processed images ready to be displayed. `Cache` uses [LRU (least-recently used)](https://en.wikipedia.org/wiki/Cache_algorithms#Examples) replacement algorithm.
-By default it is initialized with a memory capacity of 20% of the available RAM.
-As a good citizen `Cache` automatically evicts images on memory warnings, and removes most of the images when application enters background.
+Nuke provides a fast in-memory `Cache` class which is used to store processed images ready to be displayed. `Cache` uses [LRU (least recently used)](https://en.wikipedia.org/wiki/Cache_algorithms#Examples) replacement algorithm.
+It has a limit which prevents it from using more than ~20% of available RAM.
+As a good citizen `Cache` automatically evicts images on memory warnings and removes most of the images when the application enters background.

 # Requirements<a name="h_requirements"></a>